 Doctors, surgeons, nurses, hospitals, and healthcare providers must be accountable for their negligence.

-An Overview of Items Left Behind in Surgery
+An Overview of Foreign Objects Left in the Body After Surgery

 A wide range of different items are sometimes left behind by surgeons, doctors, and nurses after major medical operations.

 - Knives (especially blades);